demiguel122/ELT_e-commerce/README.md

 All tables except from _weather_data_ represent business-related entities. _weather_data_ contains historical weather data per zipcode and date.
 It is intended to serve advanced analytics purposes, such as adjusting a linear regression model to analyze the influence of weather upon sales.

-As visible in the diagram below, I followed an ELT (Extract, transform, Load) approach, whereby data is first extracted and directly loaded onto the Data Warehouse prior to its transformation with dbt.
+As visible in the diagram below, I followed an ELT (Extract, Transform, Load) approach, whereby data is first extracted and directly loaded onto the Data Warehouse prior to its transformation with dbt.

 Additionally, and as part of a medallion architecture, data will be logically organized in three different stages:
 - **Bronze Layer**: it contains raw data.
 The table structures in this layer correspond to the source system table structures "as-is".